Charts: NOAA 13238

 - Anchoring is permitted outside the western breakwater in Vineyard Haven Harbor and along the eastern side of the harbor.
 Both spots have good holding ground.
 Be sure to stay outside the ferry channel.

 - There is also good holding ground inside Lagoon Pond.
 Call the bridge tender (508-693-4174, VHF 16 & 69) to raise the bridge that spans the Lagoon Pond inlet.
-Mean low water in the Lagoon Pond channel is 8′, with at least 8′ inside the pond.
+Mean low water in the Lagoon Pond channel is 8′, with at least 8′ inside the pond (contact the Harbormaster for exact location of anchorage).
 Watch out for the shallow ledge, marked by a “rock” buoy, as you follow the channel south.
 Visiting boaters are limited to 3 days at anchor.

-- You can also anchor in Lake Tashmoo (south of the last buoys), which has an inlet depth of 5 1/2′ but deepens as you get inside the pond.
-The town only allows a 3-day stay for liveaboards inside the pond.
-Contact the Tashmoo Boatyard (508-693-9311) if you need more information.
+- You can also anchor inside Lake Tashmoo, which has an inlet depth of 5 1/2′ but deepens as you get inside the pond.
+The town only allows a 3-day stay for liveaboards inside Tashmoo, and southern parts of the pond are off-limits.
+Contact the Tashmoo Boatyard (508-693-9311) or the Harbormaster’s office (508-693-4249) for more information.
 Visiting boaters are limited to 3 days at anchor.

 - Two municipal boats offer free pumpout.
 Contact via VHF Ch.
 9 between 9:00 a.m. and 5:00 p.m., 7 days a week.